codex-academy/express-dokku/readme.md

 You can change the name after the colon to change your app name.

+Before you will be able to push to dokku we will need to add you are a dokku user on the `git.apps.projectcodex.net` server.
+For that we will need you public ssh key.

+Follow these [instructions from GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to create an ssh key.
+You can use the same ssh key for GitHub but that is a different concept all together, currently.
+And not needed to deploy to Dokku.

 ## Commands we tested on the server

 ```